 How far have you walked so far?
 Press F3!

-To keep my journey a bit of a mystery for myself and viewers, I will only ever press F3, which displays the player's coordinates in Minecraft, when we reach our Child's Play Charity Fundraiser Goals.
-I have only pressed F3 in Far Lands or Bust twice: Once on November 12th, 2011 and recently at the end of FLoB-ATHON Weekend on August 12th, 2012.
-At the end of FLoB-ATHON Weekend we discovered that I was 699492 blocks in the furthest 'Z' coordinate, almost 700-kilometers from spawn!
-Amazing, yes, but it means we are still only 5.57% of the way to reaching the Far Lands!
+To keep my journey a bit of a mystery for myself and viewers, I will only ever press F3, which displays the player's coordinates in Minecraft, when we reach certain charity fundraiser goals or other major milestones.
+I have only officially pressed F3 in Far Lands or Bust four times: Once on November 12th, 2011; August 12th, 2012; March 1st, 2014; and May 31st, 2015.
+At the end of that most recent FLoB-ATHON Weekend in 2015 we discovered that I was 2,266,779 blocks in the furthest 'Z' coordinate, the equivalent of 2,266-kilometers from spawn!
+Amazing, yes, but it means we are still only 18.06% of the way to reaching the Far Lands located at 12,550,820 meters!
 They don't call them "far" for nothing!
 INDEED!